-Tupperware containers could be the best bet when it is about storing left over foods or reheating it.
+Tupperware containers could be the best bet when it is about storing leftover foods or reheating it.
 Tupperware containers are also a very promising option to freeze your juicy meat without causing any freezer burn.
-Moreover they also keep your leafy greens fresh and crisp by circulating the cold air evenly into your produce stock.
-Although, Tupperware containers enjoy a potential edge over dollar store plastic storage boxes by lasting virtually life time; these food safety myths shall never be ignored to prevent your family from food borne diseases.
+Moreover, they also keep your leafy greens fresh and crisp by circulating the cold air evenly into your product stock.
+Although, Tupperware containers enjoy a potential edge over dollar store plastic storage boxes by lasting virtually a lifetime; these food safety myths shall never be ignored to prevent your family from foodborne diseases.

 Myth 1: Since Tupperware Containers are BPA Free I can Safely Reheat It Forever

 First things first.
 Tupperware containers till before 2010 weren’t officially BPA free.
 You might want to replace old Tupperware containers with new stock that is BPA free.
 While Tupperware containers are BPA free observing precaution when reheating food is necessary.
 As per FDA food must not be reheated more than 3 minutes in one go.